lanl/tardigrade-asp/docs/theory.rst

 Theory Manual
 =============

-You can read more about Sphinx ReST formatting in the style guide :cite:`sphinx-style`.
+You can read more about Sphinx ReST formatting in this `Sphinx style guide`_ :cite:`sphinx-style`.

 Placeholder for a theory manual with equations and figures and references.